foreverfl/vscode/docs/nodejs/angular-tutorial.md

 }
 ```

-Press `kb(workbench.action.debug.start)` or the green arrow to launch the debugger and open a new browser instance.
+Press `F5` or the green arrow to launch the debugger and open a new browser instance.
 The source code where the breakpoint is set runs on startup before the debugger was attached so we won't hit the breakpoint until we refresh the web page.
 Refresh the page and you should hit your breakpoint.

 ![hit breakpoint](images/angular/hit-breakpoint.png)

-You can step through your source code (`kb(workbench.action.debug.stepOver)`), inspect variables such as `AppComponent`, and see the call stack of the client side Angular application.
+You can step through your source code (`F10`), inspect variables such as `AppComponent`, and see the call stack of the client side Angular application.

 ![debug variable](images/angular/debug-variable.png)